mattermost/mattermost-load-test-ng/docs/generating_data.md

 ## Prerequisites

-- Before starting, make sure you read and understood [how to run a load-test locally](local_loadtest.md).
+- Before starting, make sure you have read and understood [how to run a load-test locally](local_loadtest.md).

 ## Configuration